Skip to content

 Glossary

-Sheaf, like Clojure and other Lisp dialects, use its own terminology.
-This list summarizes the "technical jargon" for developers used to imperative languages like Python.
+Sheaf, like Clojure and other Lisp dialects, uses its own terminology.